Last Updated on

 Here’s the point and take away from Star Trek:

-You in the future is you NOW unless you do something different.
+You in the future are you NOW unless you do something different.

 Can you save 8.3 dollars a month?